Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Experiments and Analysis

 \subsection{Results}

-\paragraph{ImageNet linear classification.} Table~\ref{tab:linear_probing} shows the linear probing performance on the ImageNet benchmark.
-When restricting methods to minimal image augmentations, MAE-CT shows consistent improvements over MAE and I-JEPA~\cite{assran2023self} for all model sizes.
-In comparison to state-of-the-art ID methods, that use extensive image augmentations and are generally more parameter-efficient than MIM methods, MAE-CT$_{aug}$ shows the superior scaling behavior.
-While self-distillation ID methods (iBOT~\cite{zhou2021image}, MSN~\cite{assran2022masked}) using multi-crop training and extensive image augmentations~\cite{swav_CaronMMGBJ20} can achieve high performances on ViT-B/16 , MAE-CT$_{aug}$ surpasses both methods already when a ViT-L/16 model is used.
-The efficiency of MAE-CT allows us to scale the model size up to ViT-H. Additionally, the gap between minimal image augmentations and extensive image augmentations is shrinking with increased model size.
+\paragraph{Feature evaluations.} The right column of Table~\ref{tab:lowshot} shows that MAE\nobreakdash--CT improves the linear separability of MAE features considerably on all model sizes.
+Even larger gains can be observed when a simple distance based $k$-NN classifier is used.
+Although, we find that CT does not lift a MAE pre-trained ViT-B/16 model to the performance level of the best ID methods.
+An increase in model capacity to ViT-L/16 enables MAE\nobreakdash--CT to outperform said ID methods, leveraging the scaleability of MAE pre-training.
+With ViT-H/16, our sequential approach even exceeds models that operate on higher image resolutions or smaller patches and achieves state-of-the-art in linear probing (see Figure~\ref{fig:gpuhoursvs_probing}).

-\paragraph{Low-shot evaluation.} Table~\ref{tab:lowshot} shows classification accuracy when using only a fraction of the labels.
-Similar to linear probing, MAE-CT$_{aug}$ shows superior scaling as it outperforms state-of-the-art ID methods on larger model scales.
-While extensive augmentations are superior for smaller models (ViT-B/16) and more labels (10\%), they become less effective as model size grows and the number of labels decreases.
-For ViT-L/16 models, MAE-CT surpasses the performance of methods that use extensive augmentations on the 1 shot and 2 shot benchmark.
-Similarly, MAE\nobreakdash-CT with a ViT-H/16 is able to outperform MAE\nobreakdash-CT$_{aug}$ on all benchmarks that use \textless 1\% of the labels.
-Furthermore, when strong augmentations are beneficial for low-shot finetuning (10\% benchmark), MAE-CT can achieve competitive performances without \textit{any} augmentations besides crop and flip at any point throughout training.
+\paragraph{Low-shot evaluation.} The middle column of Table~\ref{tab:lowshot} shows classification accuracy when using only a fraction of the labels.
+Similar to feature evaluations, MAE\nobreakdash--CT shows superior scaling as it outperforms state-of-the-art ID methods on larger models.
+While extensive augmentations are superior for smaller models and more labels, they become less effective as model size grows and the number of labels decreases.
+For ViT\nobreakdash-L/16 models, MAE\nobreakdash--CT$_{min}$ surpasses the performance of methods that use extensive augmentations on the 1 shot and 2 shot benchmark.
+With a ViT\nobreakdash-H/16, MAE\nobreakdash--CT$_{min}$ is able to surpass the performance of MAE\nobreakdash--CT$_{aug}$ on all low-shot benchmarks.